 The House of Bernarda Alba.
 The House.

-Where the subtitle A Drama about Women in the Villages of Spain, generalises the action: women, village and Spain, the title proper —The House of Bernarda Alba–restricts the action to the Bernarda’s house in an unidentified village in Andalusia, and the women to Bernarda’s family and her servants.
+Where the subtitle A Drama about Women in the Villages of Spain, generalises the action: women, village and Spain, the title proper —The House of Bernarda Alba–restricts the action to Bernarda’s house in an unidentified village in Andalusia, and to the women in Bernarda’s family and her servants.

 Although the village is unnamed, there are numerous details that anchor the action to a realistic setting: e. g. the servant, La Poncia, first appears eating bread and chorizo, there are comments about the heat, a beggar asks for alms, there’s plenty of gossip about village scandals, dogs bark in the background, there is the kicking sound of a horse’s hooves, and there are popular songs sung by the reapers (Act II, 160-1).

 The house is central to the action.
 Physically, we know from the stage directions that the living room is extremely white (“blanquísima”) with unrealistic paintings of nymphs and legendary kings (Act I) hanging on the walls, not uncommon in Andalusian village houses.
 The walls are thick, to protect against the summer heat, again common in Andalusia.

 Bernarda’s house, however, is no ordinary house.
 Notably, it is governed by a strong-willed woman whose prime concern is her and her family’s honour and status in the village, issues traditionally the concern of men (as seen, for example, in Spanish Golden Age Drama e. g.
 El Burlador de Sevilla, Fuenteovejuna).
 The house’s function, then, is to serve as a physical barrier to protect the family’s honour.